 - Next, add one third of the whisked egg whites to the mascarpone and egg yolk mixture and gently fold it in as you would with a cake batter.
 Continue with the remaining whites a third at a time until it's completed incorporated.

-- Mix the espresso and 4 tablespoon coffee liqueur in a shallow bowl and dip in the lady fingers (savoiardi biscuits).
+- Mix the espresso and 4 tbsp coffee liqueur in a shallow bowl and dip in the lady fingers (savoiardi biscuits).
 You want to dip them into the liquid quickly (around 2-3 seconds) whilst turning to soak each side.

 - Lay the ladyfingers in a glass or ceramic dish until you have one even layer.
 You can brake some biscuits to fit your dish .